 We do not encourage the idea of an employee being typecast due to any kind of disability.
 We have identified positions across multiple functions which would enable disabled candidates to pursue successful, exciting, and meaningful careers.
 These positions will be notified as and when they become available.
 However, nothing precludes an employee from applying to or seeking any other position in the Company which he or she may think suitable.

 We also recognize our duty towards employees with disabilities and it is our policy to provide them with reasonable accommodation in all aspects which would enable them to perform and participate to their full capabilities.

 The Company takes its commitments to providing equal opportunities seriously.
-To that end, and to help monitor and oversee all matters concerning employees with disabilities, it has designated Director – Training and Development to oversee and monitor all matters concerning the employment of persons with disabilities.
+To that end, and to help monitor and oversee all matters concerning employees with disabilities, it has designated officials to oversee and monitor all matters concerning the employment of persons with disabilities.

 Supervisors and managers who observe discriminatory or otherwise unlawful conduct, or who receive any complaints of misconduct must immediately report the conduct or complaint to HR (or in the event the complaint involves HR, it should be reported to senior management) so that an investigation can be done and corrective action taken, if appropriate.

 If you believe you have been discriminated against in violation of this policy or witness any such conduct, you should promptly report your concerns to your manager or to HR.
 Your complaint should be as detailed as possible, including names, descriptions of the conduct, and actual events or statements made.
 Any documents supporting your allegations should also be submitted.
 This information will greatly enhance the Company’s ability to investigate.